Dylan-Standen/Miscellaneous-Projects/Compound Interest (and Physics)/README.md

 # Compound Interest (and Physics)

-Okay, so this repo is mainly investigating the mathematical formulation of compound interest and it's (mathematical) relation to topics in physics.
-Note that this was a side project for fun.
-If you come across any mathematical or any (likely) grammatical erros, please do feel free to inform me.
+This repo investigates the mathematical formulation of compound interest and its relation to topics in physics.
+It started as a side project for fun.
+If you spot any mathematical mistakes or grammatical errors, please let me know.

 ## Compound Interest